littleironwaltz/bluesky-mcp/docs/cli-usage.md

 - **API Errors**: The Bluesky API may be temporarily unavailable

 For more detailed information, you can view the JSON response using the `--json` flag.

+## Recent Improvements

+- Fixed post submission in `assist --submit` command to correctly use authenticated user's DID
+- Enhanced authentication mechanism for more reliable post creation
+- Improved error handling for post submission failures
+- More consistent authentication management across all commands